Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 True enough, despite the loud sound it made, Elene didn’t seem to be in much pain.
 If anything, didn’t she seem delighted by it?

-「Take this, and this, you perverted, lewd woman!
-Are you getting aroused from being spanked?」
+"Take this, and this, you perverted, lewd woman!
+Are you getting aroused from being spanked?"

-「Ahh, nghh!」
+"Ahh, nghh!"

-「Phew.
+"Phew.
 Do you want to give it a try, Yuu?
-The key is to spank her while cursing her.」
+The key is to spank her while cursing her."

-「Nn…」
+"Nn…"

 Yuu took the Spanking Racket.

 Now Elena’s small buttocks were bright red.

-「Elena, this time you’re going to get spanked by Yuu, you know?」
+"Elena, this time you’re going to get spanked by Yuu, you know?"

 When Sera spoke to her, Elena shook her head as if she didn’t want it, but the glimpse of her cheeks showed that they were flushed.